m5c/EthereumGuide/ethereum-guide.md

  * Deposit of a new smart contract in the blockchain.
  * Calling a previously deposited smart contract.

 Commited transactions remain in a *pending state* until they have been embedded into a newly mined block.
-So apart from the transactions being already integrated into the blockchain there also is a dynamic pool of *unpersisted transactions*.
+So apart from the transactions being already integrated into the blockchain there is a dynamic pool of *unpersisted transactions*.
 This is why miners keep the chain alive.
 Though miners extend the blockchain for the sake of being rewarded, their actual contribution is the embedding of pending transactions into the blockchain.

 ### The procedure